top of page

 Courtesy of Managing the Florida Everglades: Changing values, changing policies

-By the early 1990s, the conclusion that something was seriously wrong with management of the Everglades was obvious and both the State of Florida and the Federal government undertook projects to redirect large amounts of water back into the Everglades.
-The question as to whether these massive efforts can reverse a century of human-caused environmental damage in the Florida Everglades.
-These programs are showing positive results, but the Everglades continue to be stressed and this presents a serious problem for the over 8 million Floridians who rely on the this ecosystem for drinking water.
+By the early 1990s, it became clear that there were significant issues with the management of the Everglades, prompting both the State of Florida and the Federal government to initiate projects aimed at redirecting large volumes of water back into the Everglades.
+The question remains whether these extensive efforts can undo a century of human-induced environmental damage in the Florida Everglades.
+While these programs are yielding positive outcomes, the Everglades remain under stress, posing a serious challenge for the more than 8 million Floridians who depend on this ecosystem for their drinking water.

-This "River of Grass" is about 50 miles wide, ankle to knee deep, and flowing at an almost imperceptible 100 feet per day.
+This "River of Grass" spans approximately 50 miles in width, with water levels ranging from ankle to knee deep, moving at a nearly undetectable pace of 100 feet per day.
 Looking out at this expanse makes you wonder, can man and the Everglade's fragile ecosystems coexist in Southern Florida.

 Activities covered in this blog include: